ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 ## Running the Workflow ##
-The PBT workflow is an MPI application that given N number of processes, runs N - 1 tc1 models, and uses the remaining process to run a datastore into which the models can put and get model peformance data.
+The PBT workflow is an MPI application that when given N number of processes, runs N - 1 tc1 models, and uses the remaining process to run a datastore into which the models can put and get model peformance data.
 The workflow can be run using the scripts in the `scripts` directory.
-Two scripts provided: `local_run_pbt.sh` and
+Two scripts are provided: `local_run_pbt.sh` and
 `sbatch_run_pbt.sh`.
 The former can be used to run on a local desktop or laptop.
 The latter can be used to submit the PBT workflow on hpc resources that use the slurm scheduler.
 In either case, main application file is `python/tc1_pbt.py`.

 When run the PBT workflow will create an experiments directory in which the output will be written.
 The output consists of a `weights` directory into which each tc1 instance writes is model weights every epoch, and an output.csv file that records the accuracy, loss, learning rate, validation accuracy, and validation loss for each model (identified by MPI rank) each epoch.
-Additionally each tc1 model run will execute within its own `run_N` instance directory (e.g. `run_1`, `run_2` and so forth).
+Additionally each tc1 model run will execute within its own `run_N` instance directory (e.g. `run_1`, `run_2` and so forth) within the output directory.

 ### local_run_pbt.sh ###